-I’ve enjoyed seeing composer Steven Sondheim, lyricist for West Side story, a funny Thing happened on the Way to the Forum, and many, many other musicals, a couple times on television recently, promoting his book “Finishing the Hat: Attendant Comments, Principles, Heresies, Grudges, Whines and Anecdotes.”
+I’ve enjoyed seeing composer Steven Sondheim, lyricist for West Side Story, A Funny Thing happened on the Way to the Forum, and many, many other musicals, a couple of times on television recently, promoting his book “Finishing the Hat: Attendant Comments, Principles, Heresies, Grudges, Whines, and Anecdotes.”
 I’ve ordered the book if only for the lyrics themselves, and what he’ll have to say about them.
-I enjoyed hearing about the strong tutelege of family friend Oscar Hammerstein.
-He has appeared on Stephen Colbert’s program and on The Newshour on PBS.
+I enjoyed hearing about the strong tutelage of family friend Oscar Hammerstein.
+He has appeared on Stephen Colbert‘s program and on The Newshour on PBS.
 Part of the latter interview is here:

 STEPHEN SONDHEIM: A rhyme draws the ear’s attention to the word.
 So, you don’t make the least important word in the line the rhyme word.
 So, you have to — and also a rhyme can take something that is not too strong and make it much stronger…

 BROWN: And…he believes words that are spelled differently, but sound alike, such as rougher and suffer, engage the listener more than those spelled similarly, rougher and tougher.

 SONDHEIM: I think we see words on — as if they’re on paper, sometimes when you hear them.
 I don’t mean it’s an absolutely conscious thing, but I’m absolutely convinced that people essentially see what they’re hearing.

 BROWN: Yes.
 So, I’m hearing rougher and suffer rhyme…then I quickly think…